Chaga Mushrooms – An Unusual Fungus

 How To Identify Them

 Chaga have a charcoal-like and irregular appearance.
-You can distinguish them from look-alikes such as the Black Knot Fungus (Dibotryon morbosum) by their golden yellow or orange flesh inside.
-This flesh is often squishy, spongey, and easy to break apart by hand.
+Its flesh is often squishy, spongey, and easy to break apart by hand.
+The flesh color is golden yellow or orange.
 To check its flesh without damaging the mushroom, make a small hole or chip away a small outer bit with a stone (do not cut it with a knife).

 How To Grow Chaga Mushrooms